-- Have you or other staff working on the project and the appropriate supervisor signed and dated the timesheets? - Do they clearly identify the day, month and hours spent on the grant project? - Have you identified the hourly rate (including benefits) at which the work is being charged? - Have you submitted documentation to justify the hourly rate?
-Is the hourly rate at or below the rate of \$82.49? - Was the work completed during the contract period?
+- □ Have you or other staff working on the project and the appropriate supervisor signed and dated the timesheets? - \Box Do they clearly identify the day, month, and hours spent on the grant project? - □ Have you identified the hourly rate (including benefits) at which the work is being charged? - □ Have you submitted documentation to justify the hourly rate?
+Is the hourly rate at or below the rate of \$82.49? - \Box Was the work completed during the grant period?

-Consultant Services
+Consultant/contractor Services

-- Have you enclosed the invoice from the consultant?
-A copy or original is fine. - Does the invoice clearly indicate the time period in which the work was performed? - Has the invoice been signed and dated by the consultant? - Was the work performed during the contract period? - Did you include all necessary copies of cancelled checks, bank statements, receipts, etc. to prove payment?
+- □ Have you enclosed the invoice from the consultant/contractor?
+A copy or original is fine. - □ Does the invoice clearly indicate the time in which the work was performed? - □ Has the invoice been signed and dated by the consultant/contractor? - \Box Was the work performed during the grant period? - □ Did you include all necessary copies of cancelled checks, bank statements, receipts, etc. to prove payment?